"The Ring of Brodgar is the finest

 Because the interior of

-thought to have been erected between 2500 BC and 2000 BC, and was, therefore, the last of the great Neolithic
+assumed to have been erected between 2500 BC and 2000 BC, and was, therefore, the last of the great Neolithic

 monuments built on the Ness.

-of these stones remain. (see Figure 1).
+stones remain. (see Figure 1).

 the Brodgar stones are much smaller, varying in height